Frequently Asked Questions

 Is Malware & Monsters free to use?

-Yes, all materials are available under Creative Commons licensing to encourage widespread cybersecurity education.
-The framework is designed for educational use by schools, organizations, and community groups.
+Yes, all materials are available under Creative Commons NonCommercial licensing for educational use by schools, organizations, and community groups.
+Commercial use (paid training, workshops, or consulting) requires a separate commercial license.
+See our licensing guide for details.

 Don’t see your question here?
 Contact us and we’ll help you get started with collaborative cybersecurity learning.